Covid-19 Safety Guidelines

 - Installed plexiglass barriers at client service and security desks

-- Signage posted to clarify expectations and traffic management flow
+- Signage posted to clarify expectations

 - Health screening questions and temperature check for all staff and participants prior to entry.
 Out of an abundance of caution, you may be asked questions more than once if you’re participating in different programs.
 We appreciate your understanding.